How do you hear the local legends in your neighborhood? How do you know if they are right?

 1.)
 What are your thoughts on this page?
 (You can download the entire book for free via the Archive link below…)

-3.)
-Share your thoughts on how continuing empathy-building cooperation might help, or hinder, inclusive thinking.
+2.)
+Share your thoughts on how this page from Stayed On Freedom’s Call helps continuing empathy-building cooperation, and may also help, or hinder, inclusive thinking.

 4.)
 Write a story, post or tweet that uses those thoughts.

 Dear Readers, ideas on learning, especially multiple #LanguageLearning, on-going education and empathy-building, to #EndPoverty, #EndHomelessness, #EndMoneyBail & achieve freedom for All HumanKind?

 Support our key #PublicDomainInfrastructure & #StopSmoking at least for CCOVID-19:

 2. #ProBono legal aid and Education,